Skip to content

 Highest Tier$49.99/month$26.99/month

 Bluehost is a clear winner on shared hosting if the price is a concern for you.
-It comes in at around half price for both the promotional and renewal pricing rates.
+It comes in at around half the price for both the promotional and renewal pricing rates.

 Winner: Bluehost